A Spicy Perspective

 Really, what isn’t better with peanut butter?!
 This wonder legume adds an amazing earthy-ish taste and luscious texture to practically any dish, from sweet to savory.
 Including soups!

-Maafe is a traditional African peanut soup made with chicken and veggies.
-Made with creamy peanut butter and garlic as the base, it features bold flavors in a velvety rich broth – with just a bit of heat from crushed red pepper.
-Every bite is vibrant, satisfying, and keeps you going in for another spoonful.
+Maafe (AKA Tigadegena and Domoda) is a traditional African peanut soup popular in Ghana, Senegal, and Gambia.
+It is made with chicken and vegetables, in a creamy peanut butter and garlic base.
+West African Peanut Stew features bold flavors in a velvety rich broth – with just a bit of heat from crushed red pepper.
+Every bite is vibrant, satisfying, and keeps you coming back for another spoonful.

 Top view two bowls of African peanut soup with scoop of rice.